 Restricted cash represents cash received by RWA for subscription-based program revenue restricted in use for these programs.
 The restriction is based upon contractual agreements on how to use the advanced program revenues.
-Additionally, the amount received in advance of payment to the Powerhouse Science Center has been restricted for its intended use of future contractual payments.
+Additionally, the amounts received in advance for the Bonneville Environmental Foundation Grant and Powerhouse Science Center have been restricted.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2020 and 2019
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JUNE 30, 2021 and 2020